ravenadrian/Cyclistic/README.md

 Coursera Google Data Analytics Capstone Project

 ### Project Objective
-As a junior analyst at a fictional bike-share company in Chicago (Cyclistic) I am being tasked to assist the marketing analysts assess their data to solve one of 3 current issues:
+As a junior analyst at a fictional bike-share company in Chicago (Cyclistic) I am being tasked to assist the marketing analysts by assessing their data to solve one of 3 current issues:
 - How do annual members and casual riders use Cyclistic bikes differently?

-I will be using data (12 months of ridership logs - July 2022-June 2023 provided by
+I will be using data (12 months of ridership logs - July 2022-June 2023 provided by Motivate International (license)

 The tools I will use to analyze data and present my findings will be BigQuery by Google (SQL), Tableau, GitHub, and Google Slides.

-I will be utilizing the anaysis procedure outline in the Google Data Analytics system: *Ask, Prepare, Process, Analyze, Share, Act*
+I will be utilizing the anaysis procedure outlined in the Google Data Analytics system: *Ask, Prepare, Process, Analyze, Share, Act*

 ## ASK
 In this step we consider our stakeholders and clearly define the business task.